rust-marker/marker/docs/internal/driver-info.md

 The current implementation imposes the following requirements:

-1. The `AstContext` instance has to be valid for the entire time, that it takes to process the AST passed to the adapter.
+1. The `MarkerContext` instance has to be valid for the entire time, that it takes to process the AST passed to the adapter.
     This means that the instance as well as the AST has to remain in memory.
     This behavior can implement all models as described above.
 2. Lint crates should always be called by the same thread and not be accessed concurrently.
     (The implementation might be able to handle it, but this is not actively tested.)
-3. The driver should never call functions on AST nodes that depend on the current `AstContext` instance.
+3. The driver should never call functions on AST nodes that depend on the current `MarkerContext` instance.
     (In general, there should be no reason to do so.)